stephaneuler/board-of-symbols/README.md

 how to start:
 - download the latest release https://github.com/stephaneuler/board-of-symbols/releases
 - unzip the archiv
-- copy the file jserver.jar into the new directory
+- download the file jserver.jar and move it into the new directory
-- install gcc (GNU c compiler)
+- if necessary - install gcc (GNU c compiler)
-- run jserver.jar
+- run jserver.jar ( double click or command: java -jar jserver.jar )